Louisiana Work Injury Attorneys

 Determining Liability For Work Injuries

-It’s crucial to understand that workplace safety is the employer’s responsibility, not the worker’s.
+Workplace safety is the employer’s responsibility, not the worker’s.

-Breaches in workplace safety are, by definition, the root causes of any work accident that isn’t caused by deliberate violence.
-Consequently, employers are financially responsible for the harm suffered by workers on the job.
-This applies regardless of whether you were involved in an accident or developed an illness.
-If you’ve been injured at work, you’re likely eligible to recover your medical bills, lost wages, and other damages.
-Rebuilding starts with recovering these losses.
+Breaches in workplace safety are, by definition, the root cause of any work accident that isn’t caused by deliberate violence.
+When safety violations are the cause of injuries, employers are financially responsible for the various economic and non-economic damages workers endure.
+This applies regardless of whether you were involved in a workplace accident or developed a job-related illness.

 The Shortcomings of Workers' Compensation